torvalds/linux/Documentation/driver-api/i3c/protocol.rst

 for more details):

 * HDR-DDR: Double Data Rate mode
 * HDR-TSP: Ternary Symbol Pure.
-Only usable on busses with no I2C devices
+Only usable on buses with no I2C devices
 * HDR-TSL: Ternary Symbol Legacy.
-Usable on busses with I2C devices
+Usable on buses with I2C devices

 When sending an HDR command, the whole bus has to enter HDR mode, which is done using a broadcast CCC command.